tuhin47/CSEProjectArchive/README.md

 ## Getting started

-To get the Node server running locally:
+To get the Node server running:

 - Clone this repo
 - ```npm install``` to install all required dependencies